michaelhelmick/lassie/docs/usage/advanced_usage.rst

         'title': u 'ashibble (Alexander Shibble) \xb7 GitHub' }

-You'll notice the data that was taken from the Open Graph properties didn't appear in the result.
+You'll notice the data for the Open Graph properties wasn't returned in the last responses.
+That's because passing ``open_graph=False`` tells Lassie to not filter for those properties.

 In the edge case that there is a time or two you want to override the class attribute, just pass the parameter to ``fetch`` and Lassie will use that parameter.